 All DUI sentences now include license suspension in California.
 The process for a court-ordered suspension is much clearer.
 You will be informed of your suspension at your sentencing.
 Normally, you will be asked to sign paperwork regarding your sentence that includes information about your suspension.

 Find Out the Status of Your Driver’s License in California

-If you are unsure whether any of the above apply to you, you can find out by contacting the DMV.
-In most cases they will not simply tell you over the phone.
+Since license suspension rules are complex, you still might not be sure whether your license is currently suspended or not.
+If you lose your paperwork, you’ll need to ask about your status.
+You can find out by contacting the DMV, but in most cases, they will not simply tell you over the phone.
 You must request a copy of your driver record.
-You can do this one of three ways:
+This can be done in three ways:

 - Request your driver record online.
 This requires that you create a login (free) and pay a $2.00 printout fee.
 Request your record online here.
 Note: records printed out online are not considered “official documents.”
 If you need the document for legal reasons, see the options below.

 - Go to your local DMV office.
-You will need to fill out a form INF1125, which you can print out for free here.
-Find your local DMV office here.
+You will need to fill out a form INF1125, which you can print out for free here, then take it to your local DMV office.
 There will be a $5.00 fee to request the record in person, but this record is considered official.

 Remember: if you know for a fact that your license was suspended, it does not automatically reinstate when the suspension period is up.
 If you have not taken steps to reinstate your license, it is still suspended.

-The rules around DUI and driver license suspension are complicated.
+The rules around DUI and driver license suspension are complicated in California.
 If you want to fight for your license, your best option is to speak to a Los Angeles DUI lawyer.
 We can match you with a top DUI lawyer and get you a FREE consultation.
-Fill out the form to the right or call (310) 862-0199 and get your free consultation today.
+Fill out the form to the right or call us to get your free consultation today.